jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 door handle.
 {:.tangent .indent}

-Of course I then reset the combination, because I can't have you blokes knowing it.
-The opening of this lock took me 50 minutes in total, going slowly and methodically to ensure accuracy but not unnecessarily slowed by a tedious textbook-style graphing process.
-So that's how I often do it, and it works well for me.
+It took me 50 minutes to open this lock, going slowly and methodically to ensure accuracy but not unnecessarily slowed by a tedious textbook-style graphing process.
+That's how I most often do it, and it works well for me.
 Sometimes faster, when nobody bugs me.
 My record on this type of lock is 25 minutes.

+Of course I then reset the combination, because I can't have you blokes knowing it.

 [dial-with-stickers]: {{ '/images/dial-with-hairline-index-stickers.jpg' | prepend: site.url }}